brendonmlopes/metalPrint/README.md

 # metalPrint

-**metalPrint** is an open-source software suite for controlling stepper motors and a torch (current, voltage, etc.) for a metal 3D printer.
+**metalPrint** is an software suite for controlling stepper motors and a torch (current, voltage, etc.) for a metal 3D printer.
 It includes CLI tools, sensor data parsing, visualization, and a non-technical user interface.

 ---

 ## Project Structure Overview

 ### `interface/`
-Contains user interfaces (CLI and graphical), visualization tools, and configuration management utilities.
+Contains user interface, visualization tools, and configuration management utilities.
 These components allow users to interact with the printer, monitor print progress, and adjust hardware settings.

 #### `interface/config/visualizer`
 A specialized module for rendering parsed configuration and live sensor data.
 It provides interactive or static visualizations of hardware states and print progress, making system status intuitive for users.